Town of Beloit police looking for driver who struck school bus's stop sign

 Town of Beloit police asked for the public's help Friday in identifying the driver who earlier in the day struck a school bus stop sign while the bus was dropping off a child, according to a Facebook post.

-Police are looking for a "newer model grey GMC extended cab truck with a topper" that was driving north on Highway 51 near Sofia's restaurant at about 10:30 a.m.
+Police are looking for a "newer model gray GMC extended cab truck with a topper" that was driving north on Highway 51 near Sophia's restaurant at about 10:30 a.m.

-The truck could have damage to the passenger side near its window.
+The truck could have damage to the passenger side near its window, according to the post.

 Brad Boll, School District of Beloit Turner's director of business services, told the Beloit Daily News the school bus driver was dropping off one of six kindergarten students on that route.
 He said no one was injured.